Lee Copeland: Career

 Before and during his time as Dean, from 1964 to 1979, Copeland taught in the University of Washington as a teaching assistant and as a professor.
 Afterwards, he was an Architect in Philadelphia, becoming chairman of the Philadelphia City Planning Commission in the 1980's while being Dean of the University of Pennsylvania.
 And from 2014 to 2018 he became a member in the City of Seattle Design Commission during his time as Consulting principal at Mithun in 2003.

 Education

-In 1955, Copeland graduated in Roosevelt High School (Washington), and went on to pursue a Bachelor of Architecture at the University of Washington, completing it in 1960.
+In 1955, Copeland graduated from Roosevelt High School (Seattle), and went on to pursue a Bachelor of Architecture at the University of Washington, completing it in 1960.
 Soon after, he finished his Master of City Planning and Master of Architecture at the University of Pennsylvania in 1963.